Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Conclusions and Future Work

 P-AIRCARS has been developed with the future SKA in mind.
-It can easily be adapted for unsupervised generation of high fidelity high dynamic range full Stokes images for the SKA and other similar instruments with a dense central core.
+It can easily be adapted for unsupervised generation of high-fidelity high-dynamic-range full-Stokes images for the SKA and other similar instruments with a dense central core.
 Our intent is to make a stable and mature implementation of P-AIRCARS available to the larger solar physics community.
-Producing high quality solar radio interferometric images involves a steep learning curve and its practise has remained limited to a small subset of the solar physics community.
-It is our belief that the lack of availability of a robust tool suitable the non-specialist has long limited the use of radio observations in solar studies.
+Producing high-quality solar radio interferometric images involves a steep learning curve, and its practise has remained limited to a small subset of the solar physics community.
+It is our belief that the lack of availability of a robust tool suitable the nonspecialist has long limited the use of radio observations in solar studies.
 We envisage that P-AIRCARS will prove to be a very useful tool for the solar and heliospheric physics community in times to come by filling this gap and making high quality full Stokes solar radio imaging accessible.